net-vinothkumar/devops/README.md

 What is DevOps ?

 a.
-It's not a tool.\n
+It's not a tool.\
 b.
-It's not a technology.\n
+It's not a technology.\
 c.
-It's not combining development and operations team.
+It's not combining development and operations team.\
 d.
-It's not automation.
+It's not automation.\

 What are the phases of DevOps ?
 ![devops](https://user-images.githubusercontent.com/30971809/62235458-4e030880-b3cd-11e9-9071-66b1f877ad2a.png)